g-male/darin-portfolio/content/capturing/product/demolition-company-crewneck-by-oligarchy.md

 postyear: "2022"
 contentdesc: product
 ---
-Lay flat e-commerce shoot, and editing for OLIGARCHY's DEMOLITION COMPANY crewneck, and Balaclava.
+Lay flat e-commerce shoot, and editing for OLIGARCHY's DEMOLITION COMPANY crewneck, and Balaclava at the Knock Twice studio.